How NOT To Fail In Business

 Can you afford to fail?
 Of course you can!
 But should you fail needlessly?
 No way!

 Even though starting an online business is low-risk financially, no one wants to lose time failing, especially when you could be winning!
 So yes, it’s a valid concern, and certainly reason for some trepidation.
 But there’s a deeper question you have to address first, and that is:

 If the answer is ‘yes’ then you really have nothing to worry about.
 Presumably you’re among those who are content with their current situation and lifestyle, and have no need to take any risk at all to achieve bigger life goals.

 If that’s you, seriously, congratulations!
 For my own part, I took my risk many years ago when I started a social media marketing blog and business of my own.
-Now I am also the CMO of SiteSell.com.
+Until 2018, I was also the CMO of SiteSell.com.
 While I will continue to grow and explore new directions, I feel no need to dive into any new ventures.

 If, on the other hand, you answered that question with a ‘no’ – you can’t afford not to try – then the rest of this article, and some bonus resources, are for you!

 Do or do not.
 There is no try.

 And right he was.